 - 1. Support businesses to stay open, using national assistance to create a Derby-relevant programme of recovery grants. - 2.
 Work with our partners to support skills development in the city, with a focus on our young people. - 3.
 Through our 'Ascend' business growth programme, support new small and emerging businesses. - 4.
 Create a new Derby City Centre Masterplan, which addresses head-on the need to reinvent the purpose of the central business district. - 5.
-Regenerate the city centre, with the development of key capital projects in 2021/22. - 6.
+Regenerate the city centre, with the development of key capital projects in 2021/22 and in future years. - 6.
 Make Derby a centre of excellence for future fuel technology, working with our major employers, like Toyota. - 7.
-Deliver our multi-million Derby Mobility Programme through the Transforming Cities Project. - Review our cultural offer and work with key partners to bring vitality into our city centre through events, creativity and performance arts. - 9.
-Encourage and support new investment into the city.
+Deliver our multi-million Derby Mobility Programme through the Transforming Cities Project. - 8.
+In collaboration with partners develop a co-ordinated plan that puts culture at the heart of our city. - Encourage and support new investment into the city.
 Recent successes include Nuclear Advanced Manufacturing Research Centre (NAMRC) at Infinity Park and Smartparc at the old Celanese cite.